jexp/cypher-rs/README.md

 There is some magic happening with converting query parameters to cypher parameters, as query-parameters are all strings things that look like a number are converted to numbers and collections (aka multiple query parameters) are converted into lists.

+!!!
+Ideas

+* all endpoints should be able to generate CSV when supplied with the accept header
+* replace Jackson with faster Gson?
+* performance tests